Israel says Hezbollah will ‘pay the price’ after blaming it for attack on soccer field that killed 12 children

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Alireza Hajjihosseini, Ivana Kottasová, Eyad Kourdi, Lauren Izso, Abeer Salman, Catherine Nicholls and Andrew Raine contributed reporting
+CNN’s Alireza Hajjihosseini, Ivana Kottasová, Eyad Kourdi, Lauren Izso, Abeer Salman and Andrew Raine contributed reporting

-Note: Correction: This story has been updated to correct the number of Israeli Jewish settlers in the Golan Heights.